 Packing light for a weekend away

-We’ve been lucky enough to travel to Europe a couple of times already this year – in March we escaped to Copenhagen for my birthday with the whole family, and April took us to Toulouse for a long weekend with just our youngest son whilst his brother traveled to Vietnam on a school trip (seriously, kids these days – we went to the Lake District with MY primary school!)
+We’ve been lucky enough to travel to Europe a couple of times several times recently – we escaped to Copenhagen for my birthday with the whole family, and the following month to Toulouse for a long weekend with just our youngest son whilst his brother traveled to Vietnam on a school trip (seriously, kids these days – we went to the Lake District with MY primary school!)

 Needless to say, with time of the essence, packing light for a weekend away – we need to employ classic ethical minimalism for these city breaks which means avoiding putting your luggage in the hold, and that delay at the carousel once you’ve landed…

 So our plan was to maximise on as much ‘holiday time’ as we could cram in, and also because we knew we would be travelling by bicycle when we got to our destinations, so our bags would have to be light and manageable.
 A bag we would store in the overhead lockers (or if it’s small enough under the seat in front of you).

 To do this we reviewed what would be required for our trips, and how we would carry what we ‘needed’ – each of us packed light, and used backpacks – mine is my trusty Millican bag, waterproof, organic cotton and the lining is made from recycled polyester – it’s so comfy even when it’s REALLY full.